Hans Jeschonnek: Atlantic and Mediterranean

 In late 1940, Jeschonnek and the OKL were ordered to make preparations for assisting Benito Mussolini after the failed Italian invasion of Egypt and Italian invasion of Greece in September and October 1940.
 On a visit to Rome Jeschonnek found the Regia Aeronautica (Italian Air Force) to be in dire need of support.
 Jeschonnek refrained from offering the Italians large quantities of equipment for he, like other racially prejudiced officers, did not think the Italians capable of utilising German aircraft effectively.
 Prejudice and the prevailing view the war would be short, led the OKL to believe aiding Italy was a waste of effort.
 This view ensured the eventual loss of North Africa to the Axis powers.

 Jeschonnek did agree to releasing the specialist maritime interdiction formation, Fliegerkorps X to Sicily.
 On 14 December 1940, 14,389 men, 226 combat aircraft with 31 transports were ordered to Italy and North Africa, to mine the Suez and cut the Mediterranean Sea lanes.
 The air corps immediately engaged in bombing targets in Malta.
 Jeschonnek and Hitler saw the immediate danger the island represented and encouraged Mussolini to "reduce" it.
 The failure of the OKL to develop an aerial torpedo before the war had a detrimental effect on operations in the Mediterranean.
 Jeschonnek, on Hitler's expressed orders, hastily made preparations for creation of such a unit.
 Until October 1940, Jeschonnek ignored the development of aerial torpedoes.

-Jeschonnek involved himself in Balkans Campaign—the German invasion of Yugoslavia and the invasion of Greece.
+Jeschonnek involved himself in the Balkans Campaign—the German invasion of Yugoslavia and the invasion of Greece.
 Jeschonnek supported the use of paratrooper forces in the Battle of Crete and Kurt Student's desire to use Crete as a staging post for invasions of Cyprus and Suez canal regions.
 Jeschonnek flew to Athens to oversee the Crete invasion.
 In the midst of the battle, he received news the Bismarck had sunk.
-He sent an Enigma machine message, intercepted by ULTRA, enquiring into the whereabouts of his staff's son, a midshipman, on board.
+He sent an Enigma machine message, intercepted by Ultra, enquiring into the whereabouts of his staff's son, a midshipman, on board.

 The victory in Crete came too late for the Axis to exploit it, particularly dissent in Iraq.
 Nevertheless, Hitler ordered German air support for the insurgents upon the advice of diplomat Fritz Grobba.
 Jeschonnek ordered Walter Junck, commanding Jagdfliegerführer 3 (Jafü 3—Fighter Flying Leader) in France, to Iraq to form Fliegerführer Irak (Flying Command Iraq).
 The operation was a disaster an ended on 1 June 1941 with the loss of 19 aircraft.
 Misled by Grobba, Jeschonnek had Junck court-martialled but the older officer was acquitted.
 The inadequacies of the Italians encouraged Jeschonnek to propose Kesselring be sent to the Mediterranean to support the siege of Malta and the North African Campaign.
 A consequence of this suggestion led to Göring ordering Kesselring and his entire air fleet, Luftflotte 2, to the theatre.
 The redeployment of Kesselring's air power from the Eastern Front in October 1941 irrevocably weakened the Luftwaffe in the Soviet Union.